-Table 12: Key international legislation
+Table 14: Key international legislation

-Legislation/guidelines Summary Basal Convention of the The Basel Convention (1989) is a global agreement which seeks to address the trans- Control of Trans- boundary movement of hazardous waste.
-The convention is centred on the Boundary Movement of reduction of the production of hazardous waste and the restriction of trans- Hazardous Wastes and boundary movement and disposal of such waste.
-It also aims to ensure that strict Their Disposal (1989) controls are in place when any trans-boundary movement and disposal of hazardous waste does occur, and ensures that it is undertaken in an environmentally sound and responsible manner.
-The key objectives of the Basel Convention are: • To minimise the generation of hazardous wastes in terms of quantity and hazardousness. • To dispose of hazardous waste as close to the source of generation as possible.
-To reduce the movement of hazardous wastes. • Locally, draft regulations are being prepared in an effort to control the movement of such waste.
+Legislation/ guidelines Summary Basal Convention of the Control of Trans- Boundary Movement of Hazardous Wastes and Their Disposal (1989) The Basel Convention (1989) is a global agreement which seeks to address the trans- boundary movement of hazardous waste.
+The convention is centred on the reduction of the production of hazardous waste and the restriction of trans- boundary movement and disposal of such waste.
+It also aims to ensure that strict controls are in place when any trans-boundary movement and disposal of hazardous waste does occur, and ensures that it is undertaken in an environmentally sound and responsible manner.
+The key objectives of the Basel Convention are: To minimise the generation of hazardous wastes in terms of quantity and hazardousness.
+To dispose of hazardous waste as close to the source of generation as possible.
+To reduce the movement of hazardous wastes.
+Locally, draft regulations are being prepared in an effort to control the movement of such waste.
 In response to the ever growing impact of plastic waste on the environment the Basal Convention was amended in May 2019 to regulate global trade in plastic waste.
-Rotterdam Convention The convention promotes open exchange of information and calls on exporters of (1998) hazardous chemicals to use proper labelling, include directions on safe handling, and inform purchasers of any known restrictions or bans.
+Rotterdam Convention (1998) The convention promotes open exchange of information and calls on exporters of hazardous chemicals to use proper labelling, include directions on safe handling, and inform purchasers of any known restrictions or bans.
 Parties can decide whether to allow or ban the importation of chemicals listed in the treaty, and exporting countries are obliged to make sure that producers within their jurisdiction comply.
 Stockholm Convention The Stockholm Convention was signed in 2001, South Africa became a party of the convention in 2002 and the convention came into effect in 2004.
 The Stockholm Convention addresses the management of persistent organic pollutants (POPs), which pose a threat to both health and the environment.
 Member countries of the convention have agreed to phase out POPs, and prevent their import or export.
 It imposes restrictions on the handling of all intentionally produced POPs, i.e. identified highly toxic, persistent chemicals.
 The 12 POPs that have been identified under the convention are aldrin, chlordane, dieldrin, dichloride-diphenyl-trichloroethane (DDT), endrin, Hexachlorobenzene (HCB), heptachlor, mirex, polychlorinated biphenyls (PCBs), toxaphene, dioxins, and furans.
-DEFF published the National Implementation Plan for the Stockholm Convention of POPs in 2011 London Convention on The London Convention on the Prevention of Marine Pollution by Dumping of Waste Prevention of Marine and Other Matter, 1972, aims to prevent marine pollution by preventing the dumping Pollution by Dumping of of wastes such as industrial waste, sewage sludge, dredged material and radioactive Waste and Other Matters waste at sea, as well as incineration at sea.
-South Africa is a signatory to the (1972) convention and the associated 1996 Protocol.
-This convention and its various protocols were incorporated into the following South African legislation: Marine Pollution, Prevention of Pollution from Ships Act (Act 2 of 1986), and the regulations concerning the Prevention of Pollution by Garbage from Ships Regulations (GN R1490, published in Government Gazette No. 14000, dated 29 May 1992).
+DEFF published the National Implementation Plan for the Stockholm Convention of POPs in 2011 London Convention on Prevention of Marine Pollution by Dumping of Waste and Other Matters (1972) The London Convention on the Prevention of Marine Pollution by Dumping of Waste and Other Matter, 1972, aims to prevent marine pollution by preventing the dumping of wastes such as industrial waste, sewage sludge, dredged material and radioactive waste at sea, as well as incineration at sea.
+South Africa is a signatory to the convention and the associated 1996 Protocol.

+Legislation/ guidelines Summary This convention and its various protocols were incorporated into the following South African legislation: Marine Pollution, Prevention of Pollution from Ships Act (Act 2 of 1986), and the regulations concerning the Prevention of Pollution by Garbage from Ships Regulations (GN R1490, published in Government Gazette No. 14000, dated 29 May 1992).
 The Dumping at Sea Control Act (Act 73 of 1980).

-Legislation/ guidelines Summary Montreal Protocol on South Africa is a party to the Montrel Protocol, an international agreement which Substances that Deplete addresses the phase out of ozone-depleting substances.
-Regulations to the Ozone Layer (1989)
+Montreal Protocol on South Africa is a party to the Montreal Protocol, an international agreement which Substances that Deplete addresses the phase out of ozone-depleting substances. the Ozone Layer (1989)